GooMiHo/let-it-brie/README.md

 _Grace Shopper project for the Grace Hopper program at Fullstack Academy_

-Grace Shopper can be demoed at https://let-it-brie-1.herokuapp.com/
+**Let It Brie** can be demoed at https://let-it-brie-1.herokuapp.com/

 This e-commerce sight was designed following the requirments for the _Grace Shopper Project_ assigned by Grace Hopper/Fullstack